cooperhewitt/palette-server/README.md

 palette-server is a small Flask based HTTP-pony to extract colours from an image.

+**This package is officially DEPRECATED.
+You should consult [plumbing-palette-server](https://github.com/cooperhewitt/plumbing-palette-server) instead.**

 ## How to use it

 	$> curl  'http://localhost:5000/extract?path=cat.jpg' | python -m json.tool